 1. Self-Acceptance comes before Self-Love

 Although self-acceptance is definitely harder than it looks, it’s not something you can ignore and jump right to “self-love”.
-The Health at Every Size ® movement emphasizes that we should “embrace all social characteristics such as size, shape, race, national origin, sexuality, gender, disability status, and other attributes as assets” as this is what makes us unique and stand out from everyone else.
+The Health at Every Size ® movement emphasizes that we should “embrace all social characteristics such as size, shape, race, national origin, sexuality, gender, disability status, and other attributes as assets”.
+This is what makes us unique and stand out from everyone else.

 2. Mindset Shift – What does stress have to do with it?

-Weight stigma weighs us down (pun intended!) – so instead of focusing on the weight, size or shape, focus on reducing the stress you experience around food & your body.
+Weight stigma weighs us down (pun intended!).
+Instead of focusing on weight, size or shape, focus on reducing the stress you experience around food & your body.
 Stress worsens your health more than a missed exercise or a cookie ever will.
 The increase of cortisol in response to stress is correlated with a multitude of health conditions like type 2 diabetes, insulin resistance, hypertension, cardiovascular disease, immunosuppression, digestive issues, depression, and anxiety.
 So before you follow prescribed weight loss diets, think twice.
 Think about what you can do that can be more long-term, and look at self-care & stress-relieving actions you can take.